 The straw from the crop is also used to bed the cattle during the winter months when they are brought in from the fields and housed in cattle sheds.
 The manure the cattle produce in the cattle sheds is then spread back onto the arable fields to put nutrients back into the soil which will help with the following years crops.

-There are usually around 80 cattle on the farm.
-20 of these make up the 'suckler' herd which we breed from.
-The bull will be here in the early summer months and then hopefully come the following February/March the suckler herd will give birth to healthy calves.
+There are usually around 100+ cattle on the farm.
+40 of these make up the 'suckler' herd which we breed from.
+We have a Bazadaise bull, which is a French breed, he runs with the herd from May through to August then hopefully come the following February/March the suckler herd will give birth to healthy calves.

 Make a booking at Gallops Farm Holiday Cottages in Findon, Sussex.